hiyouga/AMP-Poster-Slides-LaTeX/slides/pre.md

 Hello, everyone.
 I am glad to share my recent research with you here.
 In this brief presentation, I will talk about the novel regularization technique presented in this paper, named adversarial model perturbation.

 Effective regularization schemes alleviate overfitting and improve generalization.
 Look at the two figures, the left figure sketches the model's behavior without regularization, which can only achieve a large generalization error on a relatively small capacity.
-However, in the right figure, The model can achieve a small generalization error on a relatively large capacity.
+However, in the right figure, the model can achieve a small generalization error on a relatively large capacity.
 Some researchers have found the modern neural networks may have different behavior, that is, the Double Descent.
 Nevertheless, well-regularized neural networks consistently achieve better performance in practice.

 Previous work suggested that the flat minima can improve generalization both in theoretical and empirical perspectives.
 So in this work, we propose a powerful regularization scheme principled by the objective of finding flat minima.